CVS Health Corporation [CVS] stock Initiated by Loop Capital analyst, price target now $120

 The Aetna Connected Plan with CVS Health® is a new plan offering that will deliver CVS Health® (NYSE: CVS) and Aetna® capabilities to the metro Atlanta market to help members access care when and where they need it – and at a lower cost than a traditional plan.

-CVS Health Corporation represents 1.31 billion in outstanding shares, while the company has a total market value of $121.78 billion with the latest information.
-CVS stock price has been found in the range of $90.87 to $92.81.
+CVS Health Corporation stock has also gained 4.30% of its value over the past 7 days.
+However, CVS stock has declined by -0.54% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -6.85% and lost -8.10% year-on date.

-If compared to the average trading volume of 5.13M shares, CVS reached a trading volume of 5657155 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CVS stock reached $122.13 billion, with 1.31 billion shares outstanding and 1.31 billion shares in the current float.
+Compared to the average trading volume of 5.08M shares, CVS reached a trading volume of 7181655 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Loop Capital have made an estimate for CVS Health Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on June 17, 2022.
 While these analysts kept the previous recommendation, Bernstein dropped their target price from $122 to $112.
 The new note on the price target was released on May 27, 2022, representing the official price target for CVS Health Corporation stock.
 Previously, the target price had yet another raise to $110, while Deutsche Bank analysts kept a Hold rating on CVS stock.